eliezerRevach/hand-gesture-project/README.md

 PLOT.py- plot data channels and show them after and before procceing, good only for testing and preview the data proccesing results

 createDataForLeap.py- simply record leap motion data , put it in folders by class

+randomSplit.py- split to train and test a folder full of csv data with classes , for future deep learning and model testing